ErOnkarMarathe/High-End-Simulation-in-Practice/README.md

 2. PeriodicBC.cu, PeriodicBCcutoff.cu and PeriodicBCcutoffAccelerated.cu is for 2nd Task.
 3. DEMacceleratedversion.cu is for 3rd Task
 4. sphacc.cu and sph.cu are for 4th Task.

+And each MP4 file is a visualisation for each scenario.